Find out more about the leadership team at the British Columbia Academic Health Science Network below.

 Chief Executive Officer – Email

 A critical care physician and graduate of the Harvard School of Public Health, Dr. Tom Noseworthy’s record of leadership spans numerous health innovation, academic and health care delivery settings.
-He has previously served as Associate Chief Medical Officer for Alberta’s Strategic Clinical Networks; head of the Department of Community Health Sciences in the University of Calgary’s Faculty of Medicine; chair of Public Health Sciences at the University of Alberta; and CEO & President of the Royal Alexandra Hospital in Edmonton.
+He previously served as Associate Chief Medical Officer for Alberta’s Strategic Clinical Networks, head of the Department of Community Health Sciences in the University of Calgary’s Faculty of Medicine, chair of Public Health Sciences at the University of Alberta, and CEO & President of the Royal Alexandra Hospital in Edmonton.

-Tom is highly-recognized for his numerous contributions to the field.
+Tom is highly recognized for his numerous contributions to the field.
 He was appointed to the Order of Canada in 2007, has been named one of the “100 Physicians of the Century” in Alberta, and is a recipient of the Alberta Centennial Award.
-He received the Leadership Award while he was at the Royal Alexandra Hospital in Edmonton, where he was the CEO and President.
+He also received the Leadership Award while at the Royal Alexandra Hospital.

 Kim McGrail, BC AHSN Data Director – Email